Syncthing: Technology

 Syncthing is written in Go and implements its own, likewise free Block Exchange Protocol.

 Syncthing is a BYO cloud model, running on user-provided hardware.
 It supports IPv6 and, for those on IPv4 networks, NAT punching and relays.
 Connecting a device requires explicit approval (except where the Introducer feature is used), which increases the security of the mesh.
 All data, whether transferred directly between devices or via relays, is encrypted using TLS.

-Conflicts are handled by renaming the older file with a "sync-conflict" suffix (along with time stamp), enabling the user to decide how to manage two or more files of the same name that have been changed between synching.
+Conflicts are handled by renaming the older file with a "sync-conflict" suffix (along with time stamp), enabling the user to decide how to manage two or more files of the same name that have been changed between syncing.
 GUI wrappers can use these files to offer the user a method of resolving conflicts without having to resort to manual file handling.

 Efficient syncing is achieved via compression of metadata and all transfer data, block re-use, and lightweight scanning for changed files once a full hash has been computed and saved.
 Syncthing offers send-only and receive-only folder types, in which updates from remote devices are not processed, various types of file versioning (trash can, simple or staggered versioning, and handing versioning to an external program or script), and file/path ignore patterns.
 Two different SHA256 hash implementations are currently supported, the faster of which is used dynamically after a brief benchmark on startup.
 Moving and renaming files and folders is handled efficiently, without re-downloading existing data.